-Ask friends, family members, and neighbors you trust for references.
+Ask friends, family members, and neighbors for references.

 It's likely you know someone who has hired a concrete removal contractor in the past, so ask around.
 The people in your neighborhood, friends, and family—if they haven't had personal experience hiring a concrete removal contractor, they probably know someone who has.